eatthepie/docs-v2/docs/gameplay/odds.md

 - 📈 **Increase Difficulty**: After 3 consecutive games with jackpot winners
 - 📉 **Decrease Difficulty**: After 3 consecutive games without jackpot winners

-> The lottery starts on Easy difficulty.
-This system ensures the game remains fun and the jackpot enticing!
+> The lottery starts on Easy mode.
+This mechanism ensures the game remains fun and the jackpot enticing!

 ## 🧮 Odds of Winning